bahelit/confirmerator/README.md

 # Confirmerator

 Listen to blockchain networks such as Bitcoin and Ethereum for transactions on given addresses and publish messages to NATS to be handled for by other programs such as a notification pusher.

+The project as a whole provides users with the ability receive notifications to their phones when their transactions are confirmed.
+Addresses the user wants to monitor are added through the mobile application.

 Currently functioning as intended for Ethereum but is with a Work-in-Progress.